Seasonal job types

 Picking from trees can involve using ladders to reach higher branches, although many Tasmanian orchards are becoming ladder-free.

 This involves sorting and packing fruit.
 The working conditions are similar to factories, with packing staff working on a production line.
-These jobs may also be paid at an hourly rate, or according to the quantity you sort or pack.
 Expect that you will need a few days to get up to speed.

 Planting varies enormously according to the fruit or vegetables concerned.
 It is often done using a combination of machines (tractors) and manual work, but is sometimes done entirely by machine, or all manually.